-Three months ended March 31,

-(millions of U.S. dollars, except per share amounts) 2018 2017

-Dividends declared per common share \$ 0.345 \$ 0.345

-Dividends declared 245 251
+Th Three months ended June 30, Six months ended June 30, (millions of U.S. dollars, except per share amounts) 2018 2017 2018 2017 Dividends declared per share \$ 0.345 \$ 0.345 \$ 0.69 \$ 0.69 Dividends declared 245 249 490 500 Dividends reinvested (6) (8) (15) (17) Dividends paid 239 241 475 483

-Dividends reinvested (9) (9)

-Dividends paid 236 242

 • Share repurchases.
 We may buy back shares (and subsequently cancel them) from time to time as part of our capital strategy.
 Share repurchases are effected under a normal course issuer bid (NCIB).
-Under our current NCIB, we may repurchase up to 36 million common shares between May 30, 2017 and May 29, 2018 in open market transactions on the Toronto Stock Exchange (TSX), the New York Stock Exchange (NYSE) and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law, including private agreement purchases if we receive an issuer bid exemption order from applicable securities regulatory authorities in Canada for such purchases.
+In May 2018, we renewed our NCIB for an additional 12 months.
+Under the renewed NCIB, we may repurchase up to 35.5 million common shares between May 30, 2018 and May 29, 2019 in open market transactions on the Toronto Stock Exchange (TSX), the New York Stock Exchange (NYSE) and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law, including private agreement purchases if we receive an issuer bid exemption order from applicable securities regulatory authorities in Canada for such purchases.
 The price that our company will pay for shares in open market transactions under the NCIB will be the market price at the time of purchase or such other price as may be permitted by TSX.
-In the first quarter of 2017, we privately repurchased 5 million common shares at a discount to the then-prevailing market price.
-We intend to renew our NCIB in connection with the expiration of our existing NCIB for an additional 12 month period.
+In the six-month period of 2017, we privately repurchased 6.0 million common shares at a discount to the then-prevailing market price.